 Personal protective equipment (PPE):

-• Safety glasses must be worn at all times when using the soldering irons or using cutting tools, such as diagonal cutters, in the lab.
+- Safety glasses must be worn at all times when using the soldering irons or using cutting tools, such as diagonal cutters, in the lab. - When using chemicals, proper eye protection, gloves, and respiratory equipment must be worn.

 Soldering irons: